Clear, concise, and compelling writing and editing

 (All of my edits are made in track changes, so you can either accept or reject each suggestion.)

 This is about the craft of writing, so you will get more detailed feedback from me.
 Here we are moving beyond the basics toward a more polished piece.
-In addition to structure, I will also edit for precise vocabulary, appropriate momentum, message clarity, unique style, and a smooth flow.
+In addition to structure, I will also look for precise vocabulary, appropriate momentum, message clarity, unique style, and a smooth flow.
 In our building analogy, this would be like bringing in the specialists (e.g., the carpenter, the electrician, the plumber, and the painter).